FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 Enumeration example (not all valid values listed)

-This enumeration is encoded as an 8 bit unsigned integer value.
+This enumeration is encoded as an 8-bit unsigned integer value.
 Others are encoded as char codes.

 ```xml